-This Pet Circle will receive and consider applications from all members who wish to bring a companion animal onto the site as part of their household.
+Our aim is to manage the inclusion of companion animals in a proactive and collaborative way.
+We now have a Pets in Community Working Group (linked to the Community Circle) which receives and considers applications from all members who wish to bring any companion animal onto the site as part of their household.
 These applications include information about the particular animal including their needs, daily care routine, patterns of behaviour and the names of other members who are already familiar with them who may share the care for the pet.
 Alternative plans for what happens if the pet or the community is really unhappy are also included in the application.

-This circle will consider the application, consult the owners and neighbours where appropriate, make suggestions around any concerns that are raised and set a timeframe for review of how things are going.
-If problems arise, the circle will collectively seek to find a resolution that meets everybody's needs, including those of the pet.
+The Working Group considers the application, consults the owners and neighbours where appropriate, makes suggestions around any concerns that are raised and may set a timeframe for review of how things are going if there are any doubts about the successful integration of the pet within the community.
+They then recommend to the Community Circle that the pet is approved.
+If problems arise, the Working Group will explore a resolution that meets everybody's needs, including those of the pet.
+We also now have a Pet Picture Gallery in the same way that we have photos of all of our human members.